 Your reps might be wary of anything that takes them away from selling, so be strategic about when you choose and roll out a CRM.
 Start the trials at the beginning of a month or quarter, when pressure to meet quota is lighter than at the end of a selling period, and test them for the entire period.

-Train your employees and roll out an implementation at the beginning of the next period (early in the year if your company operates by yearly quota), and include training in every new hire training thereafter.
-For CRM software to truly take, it has to be part of your salespeople’s DNA from day one.
+Train your employees and roll out an implementation at the beginning of the next period, and include training in every new hire training thereafter.
+For CRM software to truly take, and for it to be set up for your business's growth, it has to be part of your reps' DNA from day one.

 5. Provide reps with pre-set views and dashboards.

 Don’t hand your team a completely empty CRM.
-Help them by doing some simple organizing of their prospects -- by territory, by deal stage, anything that will make a coherent picture for your reps when they first open up the CRM.
-Provide them a baseline level of organization so they’re not starting from scratch, and can work with reports pre-populated with data.
+Help them by doing some simple organizing of their prospects — by territory, deal stage, or anything else that will make a coherent picture for your reps when they first open up the CRM.
+Provide them a baseline level of organization so they’re not starting from scratch, and let them work with reports pre-populated with data.

 7. Incorporate CRM usage into professional development.

-Introduce an "If it's not in the CRM, it doesn't exist" rule.
-Whether it's withholding commissions, compensating reps based on activity, or at the aforementioned manager one-on-ones, set the expectation you won't attribute deals to the reps who closed them unless they're logged in the CRM.
+Introduce an, "If it's not in the CRM, it doesn't exist" rule — whether it's withholding commissions, compensating reps based on activity, or setting the expectation you won't attribute deals to the reps who closed them unless they're logged in the CRM.